2i2c-org/team-compass/services/interactive-computing/multiple-hub-upgrades.md

 ## Complete the migration

-1. Pull in the sub-issues into P&S interations.
+1. Pull in the sub-issues into P&S iterations.
 1. Update the main issue as the work is completed cluster-by-cluster.
 1. Make any modifications to the technical procedures in the main issue as required.